ceefar/ceefar/README.md

 Tool to assist patients in finding out how long wait times are from referral to specialist appointments for all departments and hospitals in England.
 Project topics include
 - Check it out [HERE](https://ceefar-nhs-wait-times-app-home-v3-w2u08j.streamlitapp.com/)
 - ETL for extracting large publicly available NHS datasets, cleaning the data, and loading it to my own hosted database
-- Optimising for speed with Pandas allows for entire ETL (extract CSV, clean dataset, insert to personal web hosted database) in 0.5s for 4k+ rows and a total of 44k+ items
+- Optimised for speed using Asyncio, Pandas, prepared statements, & bulk inserts allows for entire ETL (extract CSV, clean dataset, insert to my web hosted db) in 0.5s for table with 44,616 items, and 2.2s for table with 482,783 items
-- Webscraping and pulling live data from a hidden NHS API in json format
+- Webscraping and pulling live data from a hidden NHS API in json format, plus utilising Google Geocode & Maps APIs
-- Utilising Google APIs for Geocoding and Maps functionality
+- Various data analysis (using numpy, statistics, itertools, collections) and data visualisations with eCharts & Altair
-- Project still currently in development, have only been working on this for a week but have already made significant progress
+- Project still currently in development, have only been working on this for ~1 week but have already made significant progress

 **ETL Dashboard**
 Data visualisation for Data Engineering Bootcamp Project
 - Check it out [HERE](https://ceefar-etl-dashboard-app-insights-7xqywv.streamlitapp.com/)